FIRE SAFETY TRAINING

 Fire Safety Training

-The two types of fire safety training
+FireCare offers two types of onsite fire safety training:

 - Basic fire awareness

-- Fire Warden and Fire Marshall training
+- Fire warden and fire marshal training